 As you can see, there are a range of choices available that make our list.
 These range from the Callaway Mack Daddy 5 Jaws to the Cleveland RTX 4 that can help you to reach your goals.

 Understanding the differences between each wedge will allow you to make the right choice when it comes to the best wedge for you.
-By making the right choice, you will improve your game and hopefully start lowering your scores.
+By making the right choice, you will improve your short game and hopefully start lowering your scores.